ningmingxiao/einit/README.md

 # einit
 if a process write in go run in container as 1 pid(process A).
-If other process (process B) exited sometimes process 1 will be chosed to be it's ppid.
+If other process (process B) is exited sometime process 1 will be chosed to be it's ppid.
 If this B process is Zombie, process A will not reap Zombie process for example  k8s yaml
 ```
 apiVersion: apps/v1